Excalibur-SLE/Excalibur-SLE.github.io/workshop5.md

 in-situ data extraction; (iii) in-situ dimension reduction techniques;
-(iv) intelligent data compression; interactive analysis of large ensembles of simulations; and, (v) immersive visualisation using VR and AR3.
+(iv) intelligent data compression; interactive analysis of large ensembles of simulations; and, (v) immersive visualisation using VR and AR.
 Invited speakers will include experts from exascale programs, open source initiatives, vendors and commercial visualization software companies.
 The workshop panels will include practitioners from industry, government laboratories and academia, who are pioneering